 With the WSL's commitment to leave every place better than we found it, WSL PURE is collaborating with ‘Glowing Glowing Gone', a global campaign, in partnership with The Ocean Agency, advocating for greater funding and action for coral reef conservation by highlighting the global danger signaled by fluorescing corals.
 This campaign is focused on raising awareness around the crisis facing coral reefs, while taking action in French Polynesia to support local projects to restore these habitats.

-In an effort to leave ever place better than we found it, On Monday, August 19th, Michel Bourez, Lea Brassy, Matahi Drollet, and Koa Smith teamed up with WSL PURE and the Coral Gardeners to plant dozens of units of coral at a nearby reef.
+In an effort to leave every place better than we found it, On Monday, August 19th, Michel Bourez, Lea Brassy, Matahi Drollet, and Koa Smith teamed up with WSL PURE and the Coral Gardeners to plant dozens of units of coral at a nearby reef.
 The baby coral was planted into an underwater frame where they will mature for 20-24 months before being transplanted onto degraded areas of the reef.
 When these coral fragments grow, they help to recreate reef habitats, which allows other life to return and strengthens the reef against future damage.
 In light of this great work, WSL PURE will continue to support local organizations in their efforts to restore coral reefs in the area.

 "It's so cool to work with WSL PURE, Glowing Glowing Gone and the Coral Gardeners on the planting endeavor here at home in Tahiti," Bourez said.
 "The solutions to make positive change can be very simple sometimes and they make a major impact.
 It was a great day in Moorea with Coral Gardeners and the teams and I'm looking forward to representing Glowing Glowing Gone on my Tahiti Pro jersey at this event."